Aurelien-Pelissier/High-Harmonic-Generation/README.md

 Inserti image here

+Note that, while the GUI might be slow at the beginning, all calculation are saved in txt files so the calculation will be much faster the next time you run the simulation with the same parameters.

 #### The code
 The source code for the HHG process can be found in `src/HHG_Code/`.
 Inside the folder, all the MATLAB files starting with `main_[..].m` are simulations of the HHG process to study the influence of various parameters such as intensity, pressure or gas velocity.
 They all use the same basic code to to run the simulation, which is the following: